DebraChen/SNOW-APP-Develop-Process/devDiary/Version2.0 iteration/README.md

 they chose the "wrong" button, which lead to a "404" page.

 So I could test their reactions.
 They might be able to find the hidden "back" button, or quit the page, and have to decode, enter the right
 code again, or will they just go to the second story?
+The troublesome decoding process might let them to think what is the "right" anwser,
+and, wait, who decided the "right" and "wrong"?

 Also, get their feedback about how they feel about the missing page. the story? the decoding?

 I think I could get some fun interviews after the testing.
 Could be a fun human observation.